 Peroxide-based tooth whiteners.

-If tooth-bleaching agents are strong enough to lighten your teeth, you might wonder if they can damage your dental work.
+If tooth-bleaching agents are strong enough to lighten your teeth, you might wonder if they will damage the dental work you have.

 Harmful effects of peroxide whiteners on dental restorations and materials.